Discriminantal bundles, arrangement groups, and subdirect products of free groups: Arrangement groups and right-angled Artin groups

-\begin{proof} Let $\hat{G}$ denote the group of a decone $d\A,$ relative to one of the sides of the $r$-gon.
-We first show that $\hat{G}$ has a conjugation-free presentation.
+\begin{proof} Let $\widehat{G}$ be the group of a decone $d\A$, relative to one of the sides of the $r$-gon.
+We first show that $\widehat{G}$ is a cyclically-presented hyperplane (arrangement) group, so $Y$ is adapted to \X\ by Corollary~\ref{conjfree}.
 Assume that the $y$-axis is far to the right in Figure \ref{fig:acm}, and order the non-vertical lines of $d\A$ by increasing $y$-intercept.
 Then order the vertical lines of $d\A$ by increasing $x$-intercept.
 Denote the distinguished lines of $d\A$ by $q_1,\dots,q_{r-1}$, $q_i<q_{i+1}$, so line $q_1$ is the top horizontal line, and $q_{r-1}$ is the left-most vertical line.
 Write $n=\sum_{i=1}^r n_i$.

-Sweeping a line of large negative slope from right to left in Figure \ref{fig:acm}, the Randell algorithm \cite{R3} yields a presentation for $G(d\A)$ with relations
+Sweeping a line of large negative slope from right to left in Figure \ref{fig:acm}, the Randell algorithm \cite{R3} yields a presentation for $\widehat{G}=G(d\A)$ with relations

-for $1 \le i \le r-2$, and commutator relations $[a_s,a_t^{w_{s,t}}]$ where $1\le s < t \le n-1$, $s,t\notin \{q_i,\dots,q_{i+1}\}$ for $1\le i\le r-1$, and $w_{s,t}$ is a word in the $a_k$.
+for $1 \le i \le r-2$, and commutator relations $[y_s,y_t^{w_{s,t}}]$ where $1\le s < t \le n-1$, $s,t\notin \{q_i,\dots,q_{i+1}\}$ for $1\le i\le r-1$, and $w_{s,t}$ is a word in the $y_k$.
 If $t=q_j$ for some $j$ or $t>q_{r-1}$, then $w_{s,t}=1$.
-If $q_j < t < q_{j+1}$, then $w_{s,t}=a_{t+1} \cdots a_{q_{j+1}}$ and $s<q_j$.
+If $q_j < t < q_{j+1}$, then $w_{s,t}=y_{t+1} \cdots y_{q_{j+1}}$ and $s<q_j$.
 For each $j$, $1 \le j \le r-2$, the family of commutator relations

 provided by the Randell algorithm is easily seen to be equivalent to the family